superfliege/azure-docs.de-de/articles/azure-stack/azure-stack-update-1804.md

 - <!-- 1779474, 1779458 - IS --> **Use Av2 and F series virtual machines**.
 Azure Stack can now use virtual machines based on the Av2-series and F-series virtual machine sizes.
 For more information see [Virtual machine sizes supported in Azure Stack](https://docs.microsoft.com/azure/azure-stack/user/azure-stack-vm-sizes).

-- <!-- 1759172 - IS, ASDK --> **More granular administrative subscriptions**.
-With version 1804 and later, the Default Provider subscription is now complemented with two additional subscriptions.
-The additions facilitate separating the management of core infrastructure, additional resource providers, and workloads.
-The following three subscriptions are available after the update installs:
-  - *Standardabonnement des Anbieters*: Verwenden Sie dieses Abonnement nur für die Kerninfrastruktur.
-Stellen Sie keine Ressourcen oder Ressourcenanbieter für dieses Abonnement bereit.
-  - *Messungsabonnement*: Verwenden Sie dieses Abonnement zur Ressourcenanbieterbereitstellung.
-Für dieses Abonnement bereitgestellte Ressourcen werden nicht in Rechnung gestellt.
+- <!-- 1759172 - IS, ASDK --> **New administrative subscriptions**.
+With 1804 there are two new subscription types available in the portal.
+These new subscription types are in addition to the Default Provider subscription and visible with new Azure Stack installations beginning with version 1804. *Do not use these new subscription types with this version of Azure Stack*.
+We will announce the availability to use these subscription types in with a future update.

+  Wenn Sie Azure Stack auf Version 1804 aktualisieren, sind die zwei neuen Abonnementtypen nicht sichtbar.
+Neue Bereitstellungen von integrierten Azure Stack-Systemen und -Installationen des Azure Stack Development Kit ab Version 1804 haben jedoch Zugriff auf alle drei Abonnementtypen.

+  Diese neuen Abonnementtypen sind Bestandteil einer größeren Änderung, um das Abonnement für Standardanbieter zu sichern und die Bereitstellung von freigegebenen Ressourcen wie SQL-Hostserver zu vereinfachen.
+Da Azure Stack in zukünftigen Updates weitere Bestandteile dieser größeren Änderung enthalten wird, gehen möglicherweise die unter diesen neuen Abonnementtypen bereitgestellten Ressourcen verloren.

+  Derzeit sind drei Abonnementtypen sichtbar:
+  - Abonnement für Standardanbieter: Diesen Abonnementtyp können Sie weiterhin verwenden.
+  - Abonnement für Messungen: *Verwenden Sie diesen Abonnementtyp nicht*.
-  - *Verbrauchsabonnement*: Verwenden Sie dieses Abonnement für alle anderen Workloads, die Sie bereitstellen möchten.
-Für hier bereitgestellte Ressourcen werden normale Auslastungspreise berechnet.
+  - Abonnement für die Nutzung: *Verwenden Sie diesen Abonnementtyp nicht*.

 ## <a name="fixed-issues"></a>Behobene Probleme